qshan/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 ``build_farm_type``
 """""""""""""""""""""

-This field maps the build farm configuration to a specific build farm class name (or in other words, a build farm definition).
+This field specifies the name of the python `build farm class` that implements your desired build farm.
 By default, build farm classes can be found in :gh-file-ref:`deploy/buildtools/buildfarm.py`.
 However, you can specify your own custom build farm classes by adding your python file to the ``PYTHONPATH``.
 For example, to use the ``AWSEC2`` build farm class, you would write ``build_farm_type: AWSEC2``.